lsterzinger/asgg-git-workshop/README.md

         * Alternatively, `git commit -m "<message>"` bypasses the editor entirely

 ## Branches
- __This section may be incomplete in time for the Git workshop on Feb 25th.__

 Branches are very powerful, but may not be necessary if you're just using Git to keep your code backed up.
 A good usecase for branches are
 1) if you're making a change that would potentially break `master`, and you want to keep `master` "clean" as the working version or